adeari/DTable/README.md

 ### "advanced"

-> similar to simple formatter, the only difference is that you can define widget in column definition (different widget per col)
+> similar to simple formatter, the only difference is that you can define formatter widget to use in
+> column definition (different widget per col)
 > column definition formatter option equals with the module options
+> this is the default formatter.

 >**options**
 >``` text